Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the role and limits of extrinsic aids in statutory interpretation.
-Focus your revision on:
+For SQE1, you are required to understand the role and limits of extrinsic aids in statutory interpretation, with a focus on the following syllabus points:

 • the definition and purpose of extrinsic aids in statutory interpretation